tjhasan/m3u8-Sorting-Problem/README.md

 ### Using The Solution
 After running the program, you will be prompted twice.

 The first prompt will ask for a valid download link.
-For this program, a link is considered valid if the it would result in downloading a `.m3u8 file.` Any links provided that would *not* result in a `.m3u8` file will be caught and the program will exit after returning an error message.
+For this program, a link is considered valid if it would result in downloading a `.m3u8 file.` Any links provided that would *not* result in a `.m3u8` file will be caught and the program will exit after returning an error message.

 The second prompt will ask for a valid attribute to conduct the sorting with.
 An attribute is considered valid if it is one of the following (**not** case-sensitive):
 * GROUP-ID